 “If you want to play the part of Henry V in a Shakespearean production, it is not enough to learn the lines and rehearse the gestures that you think would be appropriate to fit them.
 You may get away with that sort of thing in the annual school play, but you would be laughed out of court in a serious production.
 The role would appear for what it is, disjointed, inarticulate and contrived.
 Henry would appear more a caricature than a genuine character.
 If you want to play the part effectively, you must not only learn the words, you must also study the man, get to know him, learn to love him, enter into him and let his spirit enter into you.
 Then you will be able to play the part effectively because he will come alive again in you, and his spirit will animate you.
 When this takes place, you will no longer need to work out artificial gestures and movements; they will happen naturally, as if they were your own because they will be your own.
 This is what I mean by saying that the Gospels present us first and foremost with a mysticism.
 They invite us not just to copy a man who completely embodied perfect human behaviour but they urge us repeatedly to allow the same Spirit who animated him to animate us.

 God’s Love – His Holy Spirit

-“Just to be clear,” I asked Peter, “What do you mean precisely by the Holy Spirit?”
-Peter answered me with conviction.
+“Just to be clear,” James asked Peter, “What do you mean precisely by the Holy Spirit?”
+Peter answered with conviction.

 Infused love and the infused virtues

 Peter suddenly looked at his watch, exclaiming that he had said enough for the morning and it was time to have something to eat.
-I needed a break too, not just to have my lunch but to reflect on all that Peter had just said.
+James needed a break too, not just to have his lunch but to reflect on all that Peter had just said.